Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 Reverse F1B Bernedoodle

-A reverse F1B Bernedoodle is an F1 Bernedoodle bred back to a Bernese Mountain Dog instead of a Poodle.
+It can be described as an F1 Bernedoodle crossed back to the Bernese Mountain Dog instead of a Poodle.

-• a straighter or wavier coat
+• A straighter or wavier coat

 F1 vs F1B Bernedoodle: What Is the Real Difference?